World Cup 2026 Stadiums

 How many matches will New York New Jersey Stadium host at FIFA World Cup 2026?

-New York New Jersey Stadium is scheduled for 8 matches in total, including 5 group-stage matches, 1 Round of 32 tie, 1 Round of 16 match, and 1 final.
+New York New Jersey Stadium is scheduled for 8 matches in total, including 5 group-stage matches, 1 Round of 32 tie, 1 Round of 16 match and 1 final.
+That spread gives New York / New Jersey more than one planning window, so fans should compare group-stage dates with the later bracket demand.

 Where is New York New Jersey Stadium located?